Bartlesville Radio » News » Bartlesville Board of Education Special Meeting Featured Draft of the 2021 Bond Issue

 Tom Davis

-About 100 people attened the Bartlesville Board of Education Special Meeting on Thursday, April 15, at Bartlesville High School Commons.
+About 100 people attended the Bartlesville Board of Education Special Meeting on Thursday, April 15, at Bartlesville High School Commons.
 The special meeting featured the presentation of the draft of the 2021 Bond Issue with an election date targeted for August 2021.

 The Bartlesville Board of Education is seeking to raise $27 million by extending the exisiting rate and claiming by doing this, the money can be raised without raising taxes.

 The proposal seeks: